ctnorth/ctnorth-wiki/Contributing-guidelines.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to San Andreas Online.
+The following is a set of guidelines for contributing to CtNorth.

 ## How Can I Contribute